jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > The EMSK Compound MAC field is 20 octets.
 This can be the Server
 > MAC (B1_MAC) or the Client MAC (B2_MAC).
 The computation of the
 > MAC is described in [](#computing-compound-mac).
+>
+> Note that this field is always 20 octets in length.
+Any larger
+> MAC is simply truncated.
+All validations or comparisons MUST be done
+> on the truncated value.

 MSK Compound MAC

 > The MSK Compound MAC field is 20 octets.
 This can be the Server
 > MAC (B1_MAC) or the Client MAC (B2_MAC).
 The computation of the
 > MAC is described in [](#computing-compound-mac).
+>
+> Note that this field is always 20 octets in length.
+Any larger
+> MAC is simply truncated.
+All validations or comparisons MUST be done
+> on the truncated value.

 ### Basic-Password-Auth-Req TLV {#bp-auth-req-tlv}